kajoshua/kajoshua.github.io/_posts/2025-11-27-Open-Research-Questions.md

 ### RQ4: Strategic ML in Federated Learning
 How are adversaries handled in federated learning, if an edge compute device wants to influence the parameter vector of a central server?
 Is VCG needed in order to incentivize edge devices to report their parameter vectors correctly?

+How susceptible are proportionality-based classifiers to Sybil attacks?

 ### RQ5: Distortion
 What is the distortion of distributed SLAM?
 As in, if there are communication constraints, what is the process for (1) determining which information is most needed to be communicated, (2) error rates on correctness as a function of the partial information?